dfds-data/mlflow-infrastructure/mlflow-terraform/README.md

-This is an opinionated collection of resouces to be used for the mlflow service.
+This is an opinionated collection of resources to be used for the mlflow service.
 Assuming a database is provisioned centrally in this case.

 # Variables